 Completion of a planned program of study, including a minimum of 30 semester hours of course work, is required for a master's degree.
 At least 24 hours of graduate credit must have been completed at Spalding.
-Academic programs which exceed this requirement are the following: Master of Arts in Psychology (60 hours are required for this degree and 48 hours must be completed at Spalding), Master of Science in Occupational Therapy (all courses must be completed at Spalding--special consideration may be given on an individual basis), and Master of Fine Arts in Writing (at least 62 hours are required for this degree (or 50 hours in the case of acceleration) and 50 hours must be completed at Spalding).
+Academic programs which exceed this requirement are the following: Master of Arts in Psychology (60 hours are required for this degree and 48 hours must be completed at Spalding), Master of Science in Occupational Therapy and Doctor of Occupational Therapy (all courses must be completed at Spalding), and Master of Fine Arts in Writing (at least 62 hours are required for this degree (or 50 hours in the case of acceleration) and 50 hours must be completed at Spalding).

 For the Doctorate in Clinical Psychology, a minimum of 60 semester hours beyond the master's level is required, all of which must be earned in courses above the 600 level.
 No more than 30 credits from an accredited graduate program can be transferred in as doctoral level courses.
 All remaining doctoral credits must be completed at Spalding.
 For more information on how many hours a graduate student may transfer in, please refer to the Transfer Credit section.